samp5/ha141/README.md

 This will create a python package is `snn/extern`.

-Create a virtual enviroment (if you want) and install the necessary dependencies
+Create a virtual environment (if you want) and install the necessary dependencies

 ```bash
 cd extern